NSSTC/sim-ecs/README.md

 # sim-ecs
 ECS, which is optimized for simulations

-I highly advice you to take a look at the (working) examples in the `/examples` directory.
+I highly advice you to take a look at the (working) examples in the `/examples` directory and test runners in `/tests`.
 The gravity example is the most basic one and shows you how to get a world up and running quickly.

 ## Considerations

+This ECS is inspired by SPECS and Legion (two rust ECS libraries), however optimized for JS.
-This ECS is built for easy usage (DX) and high iteration speed.
+It is built for easy usage (DX) and high iteration speed.
-The trade-off is that insertion and deletion are slow.
+The trade-off is that insertion and deletion are slow, however there are optimizations and opinionations in place to still make it fast.
 I recommend doing insertions and deletions at defined points (for example loading screens) and batching these operations.
+For on-the-fly changes, there is a way to register a callback which does the work in between system executions, so that all systems can work on the same dataset per iteration.

-Batching can be done by using `-Quick` methods (for example `world.registerSystemQuick()`), which will not calculate component and system dependencies).
+Batching entity creation can be done by using `-Quick` methods (for example `world.buildEntity.withQuick()`), which will not calculate component and system dependencies).
 In the end, call `world.maintain()` in order to do the heavy lifting.